The First Licensed Cosmetology Apprenticeship Program in Massachusetts

 Mansfield Beauty Schools recently was approved for the maximum 6 years of accreditation by the National Accrediting Agency of Career Arts & Sciences.
 Unfortunately, NACCAS does not recognize Apprenticeship Programs.
 Mansfield truly believes this is the future of our industry and reluctantly made the decision to relinquish their accreditation.
 Because the program is not accredited it is not eligible for Title IV financial aid eligibility.
 The Apprenticeship program will not only prepare the student academically, but the net costs of the Apprenticeship Program will prepare the student financially.

-The Cosmetology Apprenticeship Program will offer the same Massachusetts 1000 hour Cosmetology curriculum, lead students to the same state license, for less tuition and less student debt.
-Students today are in the schools clinic for over 400 hours, Apprenticeship students will also be able to work in a salon while in school, receive their hours, and get paid while doing it.
+The Cosmetology Apprenticeship Program is the same Cosmetology curriculum as the 1000 hour program.
+The program, leads students to the same state license, for less tuition and less student debt.
+Apprenticeship students will be able to work in a salon while in school, receive their hours, and get paid while doing it.

 Mansfield Beauty Schools strongly believes this program is the future for our industry.